 “Whether it’s with a long-term partner, or a stranger you just met at the Bloomfield Bridge Tavern, ordering up a round of pierogies is the certain path to carnal bliss.”

-She emphasizes that you need not always go to a restaurant, or splash out on fancy gift-wrapped pierogies like hers.
+She emphasizes that you need not always go to a restaurant or splash out on fancy gift-wrapped pierogi like hers.

 “Sometimes my lover will break out a box of Mrs. T’s and we will engage in an erotic ritual of feeding each other a starch within a starch enveloped by aromatic oils and slivers of partially-rendered onion.”

-Dolly’s dream is a simple, yet profound, one – that horny couples all over Southwestern Pennsylvania will yield to the pierogi’s suggestive plump contours this Valentine’s Day.
+Dolly’s dream is a simple, yet profound, one – that horny couples all over Southwestern Pennsylvania will yield to the suggestive plump contours of her favorite dumplings this Valentine’s Day.